damconsultants/bynder/README.md

 2) Using Composer

-    if you try to install our extension via composer , please update your composer using below comm
+	If your php version is 7.2 or 7.4 then need composer versoin is 2.2 then you can install our extension.
+Using below command for install extension

-		=> composer self-update Or composer update
+		composer require damconsultants/bynder:1.0.0

-after Update our composer then Run below command ,
+	If your php version is 8.0 or 8.1 then need composer versoin is 2.3 then you can install our extension.
+Using below command for install extension

-	if you using our php version 7.2 or 7.4 then using below command
+		composer require damconsultants/bynder:1.0.3

-		=> composer require damconsultants/bynder:1.0.0
+	How to Update Composer Version?

-	And, if you using our php version 8.1 above then using below command
+			Using Below Command to Update Composer Version

-		=> composer require damconsultants/bynder:1.0.3
+				composer self-update Or composer update